Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 ### Settings
 This menu allows you to save and load various settings.
 The settings are stored on a separate save file on the memory card.
 The menu gives you the option to change the color and alpha (transparency) of the window (in **RGBA** format), save/load the settings to/from either of the memory card slots, and delete the settings file on either of the memory cards.
 The settings that are currently saved are as follows:
+* The current menu window color
+* Whether or not the analog stick can be used to navigate the menus
 * Which Cheats are active
 * Cheats button combinations
 * Which Displays are active
 * Displays button combinations
+* Displays manual positions
 * Memory Watches (See [Memory](#memory))
 * Memory Editor settings (See [Memory](#memory))
 * Custom States (See [Warps](#warps))